 Shrimp is not only a delicious addition to a keto diet, this little sea creature is also one of the best sources of Astaxanthin – and anti-oxidant and anti-inflammatory that is known to decrease the risk of diabetes-related complications as well as ward of some cancers.
 Shrimp also packs in a significant amount of selenium, which is also known for fighting diabetes as well as cardiovascular disease and also helps with cognitive function.
 And, shrimp is also, like other fatty fish, a solid source of Omega-3 fatty acids.

-As I’ve mentioned, I have been loving to grill all summer and grilled shrimp is so much better than cooking in on a skillet!
-This grilled shrimp and vegetable on skewers has been on repeat at my home this summer – popping with flavor, it’s perfect for a light main dish or a side for those summer barbecues.
+As I’ve mentioned, I have been loving to grill all year round and grilled shrimp is so much better than cooking in on a skillet!
+This grilled shrimp and vegetables on skewers has been on repeat at my home this year – popping with flavor, it’s perfect for a light main dish or a side for those summer barbecues.

 Grilled Shrimp Skewers and Vegetables with Mustard Glaze